PowerVM Nova Driver

 Developers should not be impacted by these changes unless they wish to try the driver.

 The intent of this project is to bring another driver to OpenStack that aligns with the ideals and vision of the community.
-The intention is to promote this to core Nova.
+The eventual impact is ideally to promote this to core Nova.

 No alternatives appear viable to bring PowerVM support into the OpenStack community.